Chuck, Wilson and the emergence of artificial minds in human-AI conversations: The Case for Illusionism

-The second move is to concede that while psychological continuity may be possible for characters simulated by different runtime instances of the same model, there exist many cases in which the different models implicated in the simulation of a character are not, in fact, distinct runtime instances of the same model.
-It may be that different queries are routed to models of different sizes within the same model family depending on the complexity of the query, for example, and in these cases the argument from functional duplication fails to salvage psychological continuity.
-The same point can be made about cases where one MoE model is used, but different forward passes of the model used during the conversation take different routes through the model.
+In response, Birch might concede that while psychological continuity may be possible for characters simulated by different runtime instances of the same model, there exist many cases in which the different models implicated in the simulation of a character are not, in fact, distinct runtime instances of the same model.
+It may be that different queries are routed to models of different sizes within the same model family depending on the complexity of the query, for example, and in these cases the argument from functional duplication fails to salvage psychological continuity.\footnote{It is an open question whether exact functional duplicates are required for psychological continuity.
+It may be the case, for example, that two \textit{sufficiently similar} models that differ in their exact weights but which nevertheless encode \textit{sufficiently similar} behavioural and psychological dispositions (e.g. one LLM and a smaller distilled version of that LLM) could allow for psychological continuity \citep[cf.][]{register2025individuating}.} The same point can be made about cases where one MoE model is used, but different forward passes of the model used during the conversation take different routes through the model.
 In these cases, Birch can say, there is no psychological continuity.
 This move complexifies the dialectical situation.
 It underwrites a situation in which the psychological continuity of characters is illusory in many cases and non-illusory in many other cases, which is neither a clear win for the illusionist about characters nor for the realist.

 To move forward, we need to tackle Birch’s argument at a more foundational level and make a case for realism about characters \textit{wholesale}.